 - Olive oil

 Combine the tuna meat, red onion, chives, mayonnaise, Panko crumbs, oregano, red wine vinegar, beaten eggs and olive oil and mix with a wooden spoon.
 Divide the tuna mixture and shape into a ball, the size of a ping pong ball.
-With your fingers, shape into crab cakes.
+With your fingers, shape into discs.
 Place on a plate and repeat with the rest.

 Spray or brush top of patties with oil.

-Air Fry at 360°F, 10 minutes, flipping half way.
+For Air Fryer: Air Fry at 360°F, 10 minutes, flipping half way.
 Spray the tops again after you flip the patties.
 Serve with your favorite aioli and lemon slices.

 Hint: Make sure to use eggs as they help the patties stick together.

 Tuna: Tuna is essential for making this.
 If you would rather make crab cakes, use crab meat instead (same amount).